Frequently Asked Questions: 2026 Toronto Taxes & Fees

 What happens to my tax refund if I have an outstanding tax due?

-If you currently possess an outstanding, legally payable tax due balance from any previous financial year, the CRA will automatically intercept and aggressively apply your newly calculated current-year tax refund directly against the older accumulating debt until the entire historical liability is completely financially satisfied.
+If you currently possess an outstanding, legally payable tax due balance from any previous financial year, the CRA will automatically intercept and apply your newly calculated current-year tax refund directly against the older accumulating debt until the entire historical liability is completely financially satisfied.

 Is meticulous bookkeeping required to claim a legitimate business deduction?